Postdoctoral scholarship in electrochemical water splitting and CO2 reduction

 KTH Royal Institute of Technology in Stockholm has grown to become one of Europe’s leading technical and engineering universities, as well as a key centre of intellectual talent and innovation.
 We are Sweden’s largest technical research and learning institution and home to students, researchers and faculty from around the world.
-Our research and education covers a wide area including natural sciences and all branches of engineering, as well as in architecture, industrial management, urban planning, history and philosophy.
+Our research and education covers a wide area including natural sciences and all branches of engineering, as well as architecture, industrial management, urban planning, history and philosophy.

 The application must include the following documents:

-- Research statement (max 2 pages)
+- Research statement detailing your interest in this position and your academic interests (max 2 pages)

 Please observe that you apply for a scholarship, not an employment.

-About the scholarship
+About the position

-Period: 6 months
+Period: 18 months

 Number of positions: 1

-Amount of scholarship: By agreement
+Amount of scholarship: 27 000 SEK/month

 We firmly decline all contact with staffing and recruitment agencies and job ad salespersons.